hopsoft/composite_cache_store/README.md

 __A composite (or layered) cache can mitigate these risks__ by reducing traffic and backpressure on the persistence service.

-Consider a composite cache that wraps a remote Redis-backed "outer cache" with a local in-memory "inner cache".
+Consider a composite cache that wraps a remote Redis-backed "layer 2 cache" with a local in-memory "layer 1 cache".
-When both caches are warm, a read hit on the local in-memory cache returns instantly and avoids the overhead of inter-process communication (IPC) and/or network traffic _(with its attendant data marshaling and socket/wire noise)_ associated with accessing the remote Redis-backed cache.
+When both caches are warm, a read hit on the local in-memory "layer 1 cache" returns instantly and avoids the overhead of inter-process communication (IPC) and/or network traffic _(with its attendant data marshaling and socket/wire noise)_ associated with accessing the remote Redis-backed "layer 2 cache".

 To summarize: __Reads prioritize the inner cache and fall back to the outer cache.__